dell/omnia/docs/source/OmniaInstallGuide/RHEL/CreateLocalRepo/localrepos.rst

         * A sample format is available `here. <InputParameters.html>`_

+.. note:: If ``amdgpu`` group and ``rocm`` subgroup is provided, the AMD GPU drivers are installed during the cluster provisioning process and the AMD ROCm software stack is installed during ``omnia.yml`` playbook execution.

 **CUDA**

     To install CUDA, include the following line under ``softwares`` in ``input/software_config.json``: ::